 France is steeped with history.
 Having seen numerous empires and republics rise and fall, along with some bloody revolutions, France’s history is etched into every street corner.
 Visit the Loire Valley to see and explore a multitude of castles sitting majestically behind perfectly manicured gardens.
 Head down to the Dordogne region to see the incredible replica of the pre-historic cave paintings of Lascaux or book in advance to see the real thing in the caves of Font-de-Gaume.
-Or spend a day or town in some of France’s wonderful old towns and villages, such as Provins, to the south-east of Paris, or Bayeax in Normandy.
-In this post we list some of our favorite beautiful villages in France.
+Or spend a day or town in some of France’s wonderful old towns and villages, such as Provins, to the south-east of Paris, or Bayeux in Normandy.
+Read about some of our favorite beautiful villages in France.

 The incredible Beynac castle in the Dordogne (DomyD - Pixabay)

 Everywhere you look you'll see definitive examples of France’s sublime architecture.
 This takes the form of cathedrals (Notre Dame de Paris, Notre Dame de Strasbourg and many, many others), abbeys (e.g. Mont Saint Michel in Normandy, Abbaye de Sénanque in Provence), medieval market halls (e.g. a weekend day in Dives-Sur-Mer on the Normandy coast), and Roman temples and amphitheaters (the Maison Carrée in Nîmes, southern France).
 You can also admire typical regional architecture, such as the half-timbered houses of Normandy’s coast and back-road villages or the traditional Basque architecture in the villages of the French Basque Country.
 From the capital out to the provincial towns, the country’s buildings are all part of the incredibly diverse French landscape.